hashicorp/terraform-website/content/source/docs/extend/resources/index.html.md

 ## Customizing Differences

-Terraform tracks the state of provisioned resources in its state file.
-The user passed configuration is compared against what is in the state file.
-When there is a detected discrepancy the user is presented with the difference of what is configured versus what is in state.
+Terraform tracks the state of provisioned resources in its state file, and compares the user-passed configuration against that state.
+When Terraform detects a discrepancy, it presents the user with the differences between the configuration and the state.
 Sometimes these scenarios require special handling, which is where [Customizing Differences](/docs/extend/resources/customizing-differences.html) can help.

 ## State Migrations

-Resources define the data types and API interactions required to create, update, and destroy infrastructure with a cloud vendor while the [Terraform state](/docs/state/index.html) stores mapping and metadata information for those remote objects.
-There are several reasons why a resource implementation needs to change: backend APIs Terraform interacts with will change overtime, or the current implementation might be incorrect or unmaintainable.
-Some of these changes may not be backward compatible and a migration is needed for resources provisioned in the wild with old schema configurations.
+Resources define the data types and API interactions required to create, update, and destroy infrastructure with a cloud vendor, while the [Terraform state](/docs/state/index.html) stores mapping and metadata information for those remote objects.

+When resource implementations change (due to bug fixes, improvements, or changes to the backend APIs Terraform interacts with), they can sometimes become incompatible with existing state.
+When this happens, a migration is needed for resources provisioned in the wild with old schema configurations.
 Terraform resources support migrating state values in these scenarios via [State Migration](/docs/extend/resources/state-migration.html).